 Normal COVID-Safe Ride – Start and endpoint as normal but with COVID-19 safety measures in place at meeting points

-Route-Only Ride – A defined route (city loop) which riders can join at any time (but no meeting points)
+Route-Only Ride – A defined route (city loop) that riders can join at any time (but no meeting points)

 Solo Ride – Riders are encouraged to ride a route of their own making, at a time convenient to the rider